simonrodrig/personal-website/src/projects/image-hosting.md

-The home page included a simple box that could be used to upload an image, along with a button that would route to a separate page containing a gallery of images they uploaded, with the ability to click on an image and view its corresponding EXIF metadata.
+The home page included a simple box that could be used to upload an image, along with a button that would route to a separate page containing a gallery of images they uploaded, with the ability to click on an image and view its corresponding metadata.

-Part of the final phase of the project were to implement three features using the typical Agile-style point allotment system.
+Part of the final phase of the project was to implement three features using the typical Agile-style point allotment system.
 For this, we developed user stories for various features that could be added to our web application, and selected a number of them to do over a two week sprint.
 A TypeScript migration